ebu/libadm/docs/tutorial.rst

 shape we also included ``adm/write.hpp``.
 This header contains the declaration of the :cpp:func:`adm::writeXml()` functions.
 These functions can be used to write an ADM document to an ``std::ostream`` or a file.
 Apart from that not much is happening yet.
-We just create a :cpp:class:`adm::document`, which is the class representation of a whole ADM file.
+We just create an :cpp:class:`adm::Document`, which is the class representation of a whole ADM file.

 .. code-block:: xml